czosel/code-ballet/README.rst

 * Submit the solution as late as possible

-[1] The idea is to discuss on the pull-request and maybe add few commits to the PR after discussion.
+[1] In order to discuss on the pull-request and maybe add few commits to the PR after discussion.

 Contribute code-ballets
 =======================